 Medical costs are very expensive even if you have good medical insurance.
 You want to be sure that every medical checkup is complete and meets all your needs.
-How many of you have gone to see your doctor (or other health care professional) and then realized you forgot to ask him or her a very important question after you left?
+How many of you have gone to see your doctor and then realized you forgot to ask him or her a very important question after you left?
 (Have participants raise hands.)